jshawatsplunk/built-in-dashboards/README.md

-  --key KEY             An API key for accessing SignalFx --api_url API_URL     The API URL, used for non-default realms --name NAME           The name of the resource after export, e.g. mychart0 --id ID               The ID of the asset in SignalFx --exclude [EXCLUDES [EXCLUDES ...]]
+  --key KEY             An API key for accessing SignalFx --api_url API_URL     The API URL, used for non-default realms --name NAME           The name of the resource after export, e.g. mychart0 --exclude [EXCLUDES [EXCLUDES ...]]
-                        A field to exclude from the emitted HCL
+                        A field to exclude from the emitted HCL --output OUTPUT       The name of the directory to which output will be written
+  --group GROUP         The ID of the dashboard group in SignalFx --dashboard DASH      The ID of the dashboard in SignalFx
 ```

-Here's an example:
+Here's an example for a dashboard:

 ```
 # You can setup a virtualenv and such, use `requirements.txt`
-python export_dashboard.py --key XxX --id DjJ6MCMAgAA --name sfx_aws_sqs_queue
+python export_dashboard.py --key XxX --dashboard DjJ6MCMAgAA --name sfx_aws_sqs_queue --output ./
 ```

-This command will recursively export each individual chart in a dashboard group.
-And emit a dashboard definition where these charts are referred to by their Terraform resource name.
+This command will recursively export each individual chart in a dashboard group and emit a dashboard definition where these charts are referred to by their Terraform resource name.
+The output will reside in a file called `sfx_aws_sqs_queue.tf`.

+For dashboard groups uses `--group`.
+The output directory will contain one file per dashboard group.

 ## Notes